Kyshtym disaster: Explosion

 In a memo addressed to the Central Committee of the CPSU, Industry Minister E.P.
 Slavsky wrote: "Investigating the causes of the accident on the spot, the commission believes that the main culprits of this incident are the head of the radiochemical plant and the chief engineer of this plant, who committed a gross violation of the technological regulations for the operation of storage of radioactive solutions".
 In the order for the Ministry of Medium Machine Building, signed by E.P.
-Slavsky, it was noted that the reason for the explosion was insufficient cooling of the container, which led to an increase in the temperature in it and to the creation of conditions for the explosion of salts.
+Slavsky, it was noted that the reason for the explosion was insufficient cooling of the container, which allowed it to increase in temperature to the point its contents reacted with each other and exploded.
 This was later confirmed in experiments carried out by the Central Factory Laboratory (CPL).
 The director of the plant M. A. Demyanovich took all the blame for the accident, for which he was relieved of his duties as director.